jackson-maybe/MPC-FH/README.md

 | MPC-LiquidLegions  | 3 integer arrays      |2            | Honest but curious |
 ## Accuracy Experiments
 Run "pip install -r requirements.txt' to download required packages.
-Then, if you want to test the accuracy of MPC-FM (using MPS sketch), please run 'python python MPS.py' if you want to test the accuracy of MPC-FM (using MPS++ sketch), please run 'python python MPS++.py' if you want to test the accuracy of MPC-LiquidLegions, please run python 'python LiquidLegions.py'
+Then, if you want to test the accuracy of MPC-FM (using MPS sketch), please run '''json python python MPS.py'''' if you want to test the accuracy of MPC-FM (using MPS++ sketch), please run 'python python MPS++.py' if you want to test the accuracy of MPC-LiquidLegions, please run python 'python LiquidLegions.py'